 Often times, you'll know the name of the individual who will be conducting your interview.
 If not, you should ask when you initially schedule the interview.
 Once you have the interviewer's name, take the time to research them.
 There are several ways to do this:

-- Check for biography blurbs on the company's webpage - Check their profile on LinkedIn
+- Check for biography blurbs on the company's webpage - Do a general search on the Internet